charliezcr/Python-Bayesian-Spam-Filter/README.md

 # Python Bayesian Spam Filter
- I will use Naive Bayes Classifier and Bag-of-Words model to implement a Bayesian spam filter Please click spam.py for code.
+ This is a spam filter implemented in python to showcase the use of Naive Bayes Classifier and Bag-of-Words model.
+ For a detaile walk-through of the code and explanation of the theories, please look at spamFilter.ipynb Please click spam.py for code.
  The rest txt files are training and testing data.